JuliaLang/www_old.julialang.org/blog/_posts/2017-02-05-offset-arrays.md

   time you wrote it, it usually requires significant investment to re-think the indexing, even if the end result is somewhat simpler.

-- writing algorithms that are "indices aware" from the beginning seems to be scarcely harder than writing algorithms that implicitly assume indexing starts at 1.
+- even when a specific algorithm might gain little advantage from supporting arbitrary indices, writing code in an "indices aware" from the beginning is often no harder than writing algorithms that implicitly assume indexing starts at 1.

 Developers are referred to
 [Julia's documentation](http://docs.julialang.org/en/latest/devdocs/offset-arrays.html#Arrays-with-custom-indices-1)